CPD - Frequently Asked Questions

 the peer group should work within:

-E-learning is limited to 25 CPD credits
+- E-learning is limited to 25 CPD

-The college recommends 200 hours of
+- The College recommends 200 hours of

 reading annually, but structured reading linked to a reflective